jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ## Enabling SSL/TLS for TCP Traffic Between the Server and Its Clients

 You can enable SSL/TLS for TCP traffic between the server and its clients.
-By default SSL/TLS for TCP traffic between the server and its clients is disabled.
+By default, SSL/TLS for TCP traffic between the server and its clients is disabled.
 To enable SSL/TLS for TCP traffic between the server and its clients, you will need to have the setting `ssl.enabled` set to `true`.
 In addition, you will need to have the setting `ssl.keyStoreFile` to specify the server's key store